raviswaroop-98/Selenium-on-Colab/README.md

-﻿# Selenium For Google Colab
+﻿# Selenium on Google Colab

 Running Selenium for web automation in environments like Google Colab can often be a real pain.
 It typically involves manually installing a browser, downloading the correct `chromedriver`, and then configuring everything just right.
 This notebook was created to eliminate that headache, providing a fully automated setup that acts as your perfect starting point for using Selenium directly within Google Colab.